Los Angeles

 “How’s it going, babe?”

 “Yeah, yeah, everything’s fine.
-You busy now?”
+What are you doing right now?”

-“Just putting the final touches on a new painting.
+“I’m just working on a painting for my new show.
 It’s too normal, though.
 Kinda turns my stomach.
 I’m ten seconds away from slashing the canvas.”

-Peter smiled.
+Peter smirked.
 “That’s my girl.”

-“Where are you?”
+“Where are you right now?”

 “I love you.”

 “You too.”
-Peter closed the phone.
+He ended the call.

+Peter stared at his own reflection.
 “There’s no such thing.
 LA’s morgues are packed with beautiful corpses.”

 “Rotten hearts in young skins, that’s the real problem.”